 The ongoing Coronavirus or COVID-19 pandemic swept the world in a matter of weeks, drastically changing the lives of millions.
 The United States declared a national State of Emergency on March 13th and citizens have been asked to shelter-in-place, restricting their outings to only the essentials.

-The challenges managers face vary with their company’s location, sector and size, but it is clear that many businesses will have to tighten their belts.
-Instead of laying off workers or slashing wages, companies are seeking alternate corporate strategies such as using technology to support work-from-home or reviewing costs to stretch the budget.
+Furthermore, instead of laying off workers or slashing wages, companies are seeking alternate corporate strategies such as using technology to support work-from-home or reviewing costs to stretch the budget.

 Companies have also been asked to offer more generous and flexible benefits packages- and the government might be able to help out with that.
 We’ll touch on the Families First CoronaVirus response act (HR 6201) later.